-North American Aerospace Defense Command (NORAD) maintains its priority for over 60 years; the defense of Canada and the United States.
-NORAD defends Canadian and United States airspace and warns against missile and maritime threats.
+The North American Aerospace Defense Command (NORAD) has maintained its priority for more than 60 years: the defence of Canada and the United States.
+NORAD defends Canadian and US airspace and warns against missile and maritime threats.

 NORAD’s strength is its ability to evolve and meet the challenges posed by the changing defence and security environment.
-NORAD has served as the first line of continental defence against an air attack for over 60 years.
-Through strong cooperation between Canada and the US, NORAD deters, detects, and defeats air threats to the U.S. and Canada.
-Today’s security environment, however, is more complex than ever, characterized by trans-regional, multi-domain, and multi-functional threats.
+NORAD has served as the first line of continental defence against an air attack for more than 60 years.
+Through strong cooperation between Canada and the United States, NORAD deters, detects and defeats air threats to Canada and the United States.
+Today’s security environment, however, is more complex than ever, characterized by trans-regional, multi-domain and multi-functional threats.

 Lieutenant-General Christopher Coates, Deputy Commander NORAD, came to CIGI in November 2019 to offer insights on the evolving threatscape in an ongoing effort to enable discussions on North America’s current and evolving threats.
-Following the presentation, Lieutenant-General Coates was joined in discussion by Aaron Shull, CIGI’s Managing Director & General Counsel.
+Following the presentation, he was joined in discussion by Aaron Shull, CIGI’s managing director and general counsel.